Faviobrntn/jquery-mentionable/README.md

 * *minimumChar* : a minimum number of characters required to trigger user fetching.
 * *parameterName* : a name of parameter to be parsed to the user list url
 * *position* : a position of user list: left, bottom, and right.
+* *name* : the name of the field you want to use.
+Default: name
+* *image_url* : the name of the field you want to use.
+Default: image_url

 The following example creates a mentionable text area which will parse a string via 'filter' query parameter when 3 or more characters are typed.
 ```javascript